kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 ````
 Now let's work through the bullets above and see how they are manifested in the code above.

-#### 1. automatic state management: our first dataflow
+#### automatic, transparent state management
-> "Any component that uses an atom is automagically re-rendered when its value changes." -- [Reagent](https://reagent-project.github.io/)

-> "Anything that can be derived from the application state, should be derived.
-Automatically." -- the [MobX](https://github.com/mobxjs/mobx) philosophy

-On every interval, the imperative `mset!>` feeds the browser clock epoch into the application Matrix `clock` property.
+On every interval, we feed the browser clock epoch into the application Matrix `clock` property.
 The child string content of the DIV gets regenerated because `clock` changed.
-In code we will learn about later, mxWeb knows to reset the innerHTML of the DOM element corresponding to our proxy DIV.

-> "Cells automatically and consistently propagate data dependency changes" -- [Hoplon/Javelin](https://github.com/hoplon/hoplon/wiki/Hoplon-Overview)
-#### 2. transparent state management
-> "Instead of worrying about subscribing or “listening” to events and managing the order of callbacks, you just write rules to compute values." -- Python [Trellis](https://pypi.org/project/Trellis/)

 There is no explicit publish or subscribe.
 We simply read with `mget` and assign with `mset!>`.

-When we get to managing Todo items, we will hide mget/mset!> behind functions.
-(Dependency tracking sees into function calls.)
-#### 3. DOM efficiency without VDOM cost and complexity
+#### DOM efficiency without VDOM
-> "When part of the data source changes, Binding.scala knows about the exact corresponding partial DOM affected by the change." -- binding.Scala [design](https://github.com/ThoughtWorksInc/Binding.scala)

-The preceding explains why mxWeb is faster than VDOM; property-to-property dataflow means the system knows with fine granularity when and what DOM needs updating when new inputs hit the Matrix.
+Property-to-property dataflow means the system knows with fine granularity when and what DOM needs updating when new inputs hit the Matrix.
-#### 4. the mxWeb approach to Web Components
+#### the mxWeb approach to Web Components
-Above we see the function `wall-clock` has four parameters, `[mode interval start end]`.
+The function `wall-clock` has four parameters, `[mode interval start end]`.
 Achieving component reuse with mxWeb differs not at all from parameterizing any Clojure function for maximum utility.
-#### 5. all dataflow all the time: "lifting" components into the Matrix
+#### all dataflow all the time: "lifting" components into the Matrix
 We want to program with dataflow as much as possible, but browsers do not know about Matrix dataflow.
 If the component will not come to the Matrix, the Matrix will wrap the component: we write more or less "glue" code to bring it into the datafow.
 ````clojure
 (js/setInterval